silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 ## The world kept turning

 I’m oblivious of memes, backlashes, scandals and anything that goes viral or is _trending_ on social media.
-Instead of experiencing [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out){:target="_blank" rel="noopener"}, I’ve became indifferent to them.
+Instead of experiencing <abbr title="Fear Of Missing Out">FOMO</abbr>, I’ve became indifferent to them.

 The time I used to spend following what happened online is spent elsewhere, and the best part is that I don’t feel compelled to weigh in.
 I do have strong opinions — about the things I care most — but I doubt the entire world needs to know them.